 Please note all our educational resources – videos, useful contacts, school tour deets, suggested reading, workshop deets etc are in our Academy pages – Resources, Surgeries and Workshops.

 Want to play Rock City and Splendour?
-Future Sound of Nottingham 2018 info will be found here – nusic.org.uk/fsn.
+Future Sound of Nottingham 2018 info can be found here – nusic.org.uk/fsn.

 After some music advice?
 Want to know how to make a living from your music etc?
 Our Advice Videos can be found here.